-This creamy strawberry mousse with addition of cream cheese is smooth, refreshing and simplest summer dessert when strawberries are in season.
+Indulge in the sweet taste of summer with this delicious strawberry and creamy mousse.
+This strawberry mousse with addition of cream cheese is perfect for any occasion.
+It’s a refreshing and simple summer dessert, especially when strawberries are in season.

 If I had to choose my favourite fruit, it would be strawberries.
 Heart shaped, sweet, pretty red and pink colours.
 And so many varieties how to use strawberries, fresh, in jams, smoothies, in desserts…endless possibilities.